salvation06/grant-auditor-pro/README.md

 ## 🚀 How to Use / Testing Instructions

-Prerequisites -
+**Prerequisites -**
-Ensure Gemini Nano Prompt API, Summarizer API, and Writer API is available in your browser Use a compatible Chrome version:
+1. Ensure Gemini Nano Prompt API, Summarizer API, and Writer API is available in your browser
-Install a version of Chrome that supports Gemini Nano, such as Chrome Version 138 or above.
+2. Use a compatible Chrome version - Install a version of Chrome that supports Gemini Nano, such as Chrome Version 138 or above.
-Compatible on Windows, Mac, or Linux.
+3. Compatible on Windows, Mac, or Linux.
-Enable necessary Chrome flags:
+4. Enable necessary Chrome flags:
-Navigate to chrome://flags/#optimization-guide-on-device-model and set it to Enabled BypassPerfRequirement.
 <img width="1014" height="748" alt="image" src="https://github.com/user-attachments/assets/e5906544-ae5d-4edb-bc09-5cdc4aba3edf" />
-Click Relaunch or restart Chrome to apply the changes.
+5. Navigate to chrome://flags/#optimization-guide-on-device-model and set it to Enabled BypassPerfRequirement, click Relaunch or restart Chrome to apply the changes.

 **Live Demo:**
 https://dogecatcherv2.web.app/